-Influencer marketing cost is a constantly evolving business, so naturally costs fluctuate quite a bit.
+Influencer marketing is a constantly evolving business, so naturally, influencer marketing costs fluctuate quite a bit.
 There are many factors that affect the cost of any marketing on social media, but even more when it comes to influencer marketing cost.
 Whether the agreement is to pay per post or for an entire campaign, there is not a set price you can expect to pay.

 The marketing industry for influencers is still relatively new.
 This means that influencer marketing is not as stable as other, more established platforms that are often used in a successful marketing strategy.

 Given the volatile nature of social media in general, the demand for any particular influencer can change almost hourly.
-This can cause influencer marketing pricing to fluxuate wildly, and there is an inherent risk that the influencer a brand chooses to partner with ends up getting “cancelled” down the line.
+This can cause influencer marketing pricing to fluctuate wildly, and there is an inherent risk that the influencer a brand chooses to partner with ends up getting “canceled” down the line.

 However, despite these issues, influencer marketing has shown to be incredibly effective.
 When done correctly, it creates an unprecedented level of brand loyalty, increases sales and brand awareness, and builds (or transforms) a brand’s reputation.

 Influencer marketing pricing varies and is dependent on many variables, including which social media platform they are posting to, the follow count of the influencer, the target audience, and whether businesses are paying for a short or long term campaign.

 Influencer marketing pricing will understandably be partly determined by the number of followers an influencer has.
 Macro influencers, with over a million followers, are going to be much more expensive than a micro influencer, who may have between 1,000 followers and 100,000 followers.

 When it comes to influencer rates, macro influencers can essentially set their own rates.
 With micro influencers, things become a little bit more flexible, as the influencer rates are not a set number as with other types of social media marketing.